CEFR Levels Explained: A1 to C2 (2026 Hours Guide)

 Elementary / Waystage

 At the A2 level, you can communicate in simple, routine tasks.
 You can describe your background, your immediate environment, and matters of immediate need.
-You are starting to move beyond just the basics.
+You are starting to move beyond just the basics (see our CEFR progression roadmap for what comes at each stage).

 Intermediate / Threshold